robinwiel/softcont_2020/README.md

 ## Deploy the API
 `cd flaskapi/`
 `kubectl apply -f flaskapi-deployment.yaml`
+`kubectl apply -f flaskapi-service.yaml`

+## Build the frontend
+`cd frontend/`
+`sudo docker build -t frontend:v1 .`
+`sudo docker images`
+Copy the ID of the image.
+Make sure your microk8s is running and that the registry is active.
+`sudo docker tag [DOCKER IMAGE ID] localhost:32000/frontend:v1`
+`sudo docker push localhost:32000/frontend:v1`

+## Deploy the frontend
+`cd frontend/`
+`kubectl apply -f frontend-deployment.yaml`
-`kubectl apply -f flaskapi-np-svc.yaml`
+`kubectl apply -f frontend-np-svc.yaml`
-On start, you should be able to open localhost:30001 and see "Hello world!".
+On start, you should be able to open localhost:30001 and see the frontend.